do you know the difference between wild blueberries and cultivated?

 Pour into a pint jar and allow to cool.
 Makes almost 2 cups.
 STORE in fridge for 2-4 weeks.

 TZATZIKI Tzatziki is a creamy cucumber yogurt dip made from simple ingredients including thick yogurt, cucumbers, garlic and fresh herbs.
 It is primarily used as a dip or a topping.
 Traditionally of course, fresh cucumbers are used, but I most often use freeze dried cucumber dices.
 Makes it so much easier!
-If you’re using fresh cucumber it needs to be grated and strained so get to that right away. * 1 medium cucumber finely shredded, tossed in 1/2 t salt.
+If you’re using fresh cucumber it needs to be grated and strained before you start making the tzatziki so get to that right away. * 1 medium cucumber finely shredded, tossed in 1/2 t salt.
 Set in colander to drain about 30 minutes.
 Squeeze excess moisture out as much as you can.
 Set aside.
-I skip this step entirely because I use Thrive Life freeze dried diced Cucumbers.
+I skip this step entirely because I generally use Thrive Life freeze dried diced Cucumbers.
+So much easier.
 Start with 1/2 cup and add more as desired one T at a time so you don’t add too much.

 CHEESY BUFFALO CHICKEN DIP I could never figure out what made hot chicken wings “buffalo chicken wings”.
 Didn’t make any sense.
 I kept thinking there’s gotta be a good reason, but in the end, it’s stupidly simple.
 The hot sauce gets its name from it’s origin: the Anchor Bar in, you guessed it – Buffalo, New York.
 So why don’t they call it Anchor Sauce?
 Who knows?
 2 cups shredded cooked chicken (I use Freeze Dried chopped chicken refreshed) 3/4 cup of your favourite hot sauce 2 – 8 oz packages of cream cheese, cubed 1 cup ranch dressing (I use 1 cup Thrive Life Sour Cream powder with 1/2 cup water) 1 1/2 cup shredded cheddar (I use the same amount of Freeze Dried Cheddar refreshed)